 Whatever the bank type, when you click ‘Reconcile’, you will go to the main Reconcile page.
 Down the left side of the screen will be the items that Xero bookkeepers have on its records (either from the bank feeds or from statements you have imported).
 On the right side is where you choose how to treat these transactions in Xero.

-At first the right hand side may be blank but once you have been using Xero a while, you have your invoices and purchases up to date and you have set up your bank rules, you will find a lot of the transactions automatically match up, meaning you just need to click OK to confirm they are OK.
+At first the right hand side may be blank.
+But once you have been using Xero a while, have your invoices and purchases up to date and have set up your bank rules, you will find a lot of the transactions automatically match up, meaning you just need to click OK to confirm they are OK.

 The left hand side will have information relating to the transaction as it has been received by Xero.
 The information will depend on what instructions the payee gave and what information was imported to Xero.
 Therefore it is important you include as much information as possible when importing statements.

-As I mentioned in my last blog i.e. “Setting up a Bank Account” you definitely want to have a description or reference for each transaction as well as the date and amount, otherwise you may find reconciling quite challenging.
+As I mentioned in my last blog, “Setting up a Bank Account”, you definitely want to have a description or reference for each transaction as well as the date and amount, otherwise you may find reconciling quite challenging.

-Xero offers four options when it comes to reconciling each transaction: Match, Create, Transfer, Discuss.
+Xero offers four options when it comes to reconciling each transaction: Match, Create, Transfer, and Discuss.